hedi0/Attendance-App/README.md

-of this software and associated documentation files (the "Software"),eal in the Software withoutstriction, including without limitation rights to use, copy, moify, erg, plish, distribute, sublicense, and/o sell copies of the Sofwar, andto prmit persons to whom the Software is furnished to doso ubject to th fo
+of this software and associated documentation files (the "Software"),eal in the Software withoutstriction, including without limitation rights to use, copy, moify, erg, plish, distribute, sublicense, and/o sell copies of  Sofwar, an  persons to whom the Software is furnished to  ubject to th fo
-The above copyightnotice ad this permission notice shall be ed in all copies or substantial portionof
+The above copyighice ad this permission notice shall be ed in all copies or substantialrtionof
-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, ERESS OR IMPLIED,O EVENT SHALL Y CLAIM,AOR
+THE SOFTWARE IS PROVIDEDS IS", WITHOUT WARRANTY OF ANY KIND, ERESS OR IMPLIED,O EVENT SHALL Y CLA